meshtastic/gh-runners/ansible/README.md

 * configure podman: [here](./roles/basic-os/tasks/basic-os.yml#L31-L47)
 * create a podman container for each runner: [here](./roles/runner/tasks/github-runner.yml#L20-34)
 * create a systemd service for each runner container: [here](./roles/runner/tasks/github-runner.yml#L36-55)
+* create a script for creating runner secrets on each run [here](./roles/runner/tasks/github-runner.yml#L1-9)
+* create a script for checking every 24hrs if an update is available for the podman image `ghcr.io/meshtastic/gh-runners:latest`: [here](./roles/runner/tasks/github-runner.yml#L11-18)
 * create a secret file for each runner container: [here](./roles/runner/tasks/github-runner.yml#L1-18)

-In your newly created `github` user's home, you will find 2 files per runners:
+In your newly created `github` user's home, you will find 2 files per runners and one file common for all of them:
 ```
 github@runner-meshtastic:~$ ls -la
+.check_podman_image.sh                       # podman image update check script (common for all runners)
 .<your-runners-name>-meshtastic.env          # current running job secrets
 .<your-runners-name>-meshtastic.make_env.sh  # script generating the "curent running job secrets" file
 ```